Belief-bias effect can easily destroy your career ambitions, dreams and aspirations. But you can project yourself against it.

-But recently the unthinkable happened.
-What exactly?
+But, recently, the unthinkable happened.

 Since you know where I am going with this, you might already guess what the researchers discovered.
+There was no evidence.

 This story leads us to 2 ways belief-bias effect can ruin your career.
-Now you are wondering, “What is the belief-bias effect”?
+Now you are wondering, “What is the belief-bias effect?”

 In simple terms, it’s the tendency that most professionals have to let personal values, beliefs, and prior knowledge cloud their rationality and lead them to decisions that align with their prejudices.

 Now you must be wondering, “How does belief-bias effect impact my career?”
 Let me explain.
-Since I am not your Continuous Improvement Coach, I will keep my explanation as brief as possible.
+Since I am not your Continuous Improvement Coach, I will keep it short.
 Let’s dive in.

-How belief-bias effect is holding you back
+Belief-bias effect is holding you back

-Taking a closer look at traditional knowledge is the only way you will be able to see and notice things—and understand better.
+Taking a closer look at traditional knowledge is the only way you will be able to see clearer—and understand better.

-In other words, being able to question your own beliefs and challenge your personal assumptions will set you apart.
+Being able to question your own beliefs and challenge your personal assumptions will set you apart.
 How?
 It’s the best way to train yourself to see things for what they are, not for what you are told they are.

 # 2- You are quick to accept and support popular ideas or point of views.

 The secret is, you can’t become a visible talent and make change happen unless you question the status quo.

 Have more questions about belief-bias effect?
 Click here to let us know.
-And join our blog to receive our proven Continuous Improvement (CI) insights.